 That's actually a true story.

-That's that's one man, one guy that was able to save the lives of kids that he loved.
+That's one man, one guy that was able to save the lives of kids that he loved.

-You know, you can do it if you look, the word education is predicated from the Latin derivative ducade to bring forth from within.
+Look, the word education is predicated from the Latin derivative, adukre, to bring forth from within.

 Everybody has their own unique individual talent and ability.

-You know, mine, I guess is I have a big mouth.
+You know, mine, I guess, is I have a big mouth.

 That's it.

-And we stand back and they hear rhetoric after rhetoric, and every year, two, four years, you know, you get the politicians that we're gonna do this, we're gonna do this.
+And every year, two, four years, you know, you get the politicians that we're going to do this.

 They do nothing.